 The three sisters were formed when the Blue Mountains were covered by an ocean, which carried large amounts of sediment that gradually sunk to the floor that gradually created rock beds and shales.

 Around 200 million years ago, volcanoes erupted through the sandstone and shale layers, forming the ridges and the natural beauty of the Three Sisters that we see today.

 We might never know how true the aboriginal legend is, but there’s no denying the spectacular views that visitors are treated to when they visit this picturesque Blue Mountains attraction.

 Indeed, not far from the Three Sisters is the Echo Point viewpoint.
-This lookout spot provides you with a perfect view on the three rock formations.
+The vantage points at this lookout spot provide you with stunning views on the three rock formations – Meehni, Wimlah and Gunnedoo.

 Because this Blue Mountains attraction is so high above the ground, visitors will be able to see the world-famous blue haze that is actually created from the eucalyptus oil released from the forest.

 Depending on what time you visit the lookout, you will be able to see the Three Sisters rock formation gradually change colors as the sunlight moves over them, basking this heritage-listed attraction in glorious bursts of colors.